akjmicro/dclang/README.md

     testskip
     1 2 3 4

-    # do redo, basic, starts at zero, ascends, test is 'manual' at end
+    # do/redo -- basic, starts at zero, ascends, test is 'manual' at end
     [ looptest do i . i 7 < redo ]
     looptest
     0 1 2 3 4 5 6 7

     # for/next loop, more than twice as fast.
 Parameters are to/from/step.
-    # Let's add the first 20 million longegers!
+    # Let's add the first 20 million integers!
     [ for_test 0
         20000001 1 1 for
             i +